Our controller Data Protection Officer (DPO) is the Head of Information Governance.

 Information we collect

-You have the right to access, rectify and delete personal information, in addition to other rights as explained in the full version of our privacy notice.
+Subject to our legal obligation to process information under applicable laws, you have the right to access personal information, in addition to other rights as explained in the full version of our privacy notice.

 You have the right to contact us with a complaint if you’re unhappy with the way your personal data has been used.